thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_15.md

 ### 9. KEY QUOTES

 * **"HUD has strayed from its core mission of providing decent, safe, and affordable housing.
-It has become a vehicle for social engineering and for promoting a radical agenda that is out of touch with the values of the American people." (p.
-508)**  This quote reflects Carson's view of HUD as having been corrupted by a progressive agenda.
+It has become a vehicle for social engineering and for promoting a radical agenda that is out of touch with the values of the American people." <sup>(508)</sup>**  This quote reflects Carson's view of HUD as having been corrupted by a progressive agenda.
-* **"We must reset HUD and refocus it on its core mission." (p.
-510)**  This quote highlights Carson's call for a more limited role for HUD.
+* **"We must reset HUD and refocus it on its core mission." <sup>(510)</sup>**  This quote highlights Carson's call for a more limited role for HUD.
-* **"We must emphasize individual responsibility and self-sufficiency, rather than dependence on government assistance." (p.
-510)**  This quote reflects the chapter's focus on individual responsibility.
+* **"We must emphasize individual responsibility and self-sufficiency, rather than dependence on government assistance." <sup>(510)</sup>**  This quote reflects the chapter's focus on individual responsibility.
-* **"We must increase scrutiny of foreign ownership of U.S. real estate, particularly by China." (p.
-510)**  This quote reveals the chapter's concern about foreign investment in U.S. real estate.
+* **"We must increase scrutiny of foreign ownership of U.S. real estate, particularly by China." <sup>(510)</sup>**  This quote reveals the chapter's concern about foreign investment in U.S. real estate.
-* **"We must empower communities to address their own housing needs." (p.
-510)**  This quote reflects the chapter's support for local control.
+* **"We must empower communities to address their own housing needs." <sup>(510)</sup>**  This quote reflects the chapter's support for local control.

 ### 10. SUMMARY & SIGNIFICANCE